nyphilarchive/PerformanceHistory/README.md

 		<td>Time</td><td>Actual time of concert, e.g. "8:00PM"</td>
 	</tr>
 	<tr>
 		<td colspan=2><strong>Works Info: the fields below are repeated for each work performed on a program.
-By matching the index number of each field, you can tell who the soloist(s) and conductor(s) performed a specific work on each of the concerts listed above.</strong></td>
+By matching the index number of each field, you can tell which soloist(s) and conductor(s) performed a specific work on each of the concerts listed above.</strong></td>
 	</tr>
 	<tr>
 		<td>WorksConductorName</td><td>Last name, first name</td>